worblehat/FredIRC/doc/source/install.rst

 **Prerequisites**: Make sure you have **Python 3.3 or above** as well as `pip <https://pip.pypa.io>`_ installed on your system.

+FredIRC depends on `asyncio <https://pypi.python.org/pypi/asyncio>`_ which is part of the standard library since Python 3.4.
+For Python 3.3 asyncio must be installed separately (``pip install`` will take care of this automatically).

 Installation via PyPI
 ----------------------